WA6YDQ/G6SDR/readme.txt

 very well.
 I used the 'Audio Shield' for the 4.x boards.

-The DSP routines are still in flux - they are working (and much works quite will) but it's a work in progress.
+The DSP routines are still in flux - they are working (and much of it works quite well) but it's a work in progress.

 Update:
 The DSP routines I'm using today come from Derek Rowell, but I'm